 The Hacker News is the main source layer for now, and the rest should be read as a signal that is still widening.
 The activity, assessed to be ongoing, was carried out in three distinct attack waves that took place on March 3, March 13, and March 23, 2026, per Check Point.
 The Hacker News form the main source layer behind the core facts in this piece.

-Patrick Tech Store Accounts, tools, and software now available in the store This slot is temporarily dedicated to the Patrick Tech ecosystem.The details worth keeping
+Patrick Tech Store Open the AI plans, tools, and software currently getting the push Jump straight into the store to see what Patrick Tech is pushing right now.The details worth keeping

-"The campaign is primarily focused on Israel and the U.A.E., impacting more than 300 organizations in Israel and over 25 in the U.A.E.," the Israeli cybersecurity company said .
+"The campaign is primarily focused on Israel and the U. A. E. , impacting more than 300 organizations in Israel and over 25 in the U. ," the Israeli cybersecurity company said .
 In security, the real value is not just the warning itself but the way it changes operational risk, account safety, and the cost of responding later.

 Why this matters most

 The signal is strong enough to deserve attention, but it still needs to be read as something developing rather than fully settled.
 With 1 source layers on the table, the part worth reading most closely is where firm facts meet the market's early reaction.
-"Activity associated with the same actor was also observed against a limited number of targets in Europe, the United States, the United Kingdom, and Saudi Arabia.".
+"Activity associated with the same actor was also observed against a limited number of targets in Europe, the United States, the United Kingdom, and Saudi Arabia.

 What to watch next